martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 \newpage

 ### Identification of DHC
-The actual identification of distinct homogenous clusters of urban form is in principle statistical clustering of buildings with similar information about itself and its context.
+The actual identification of distinct homogenous clusters of urban form is in principle statistical clustering of building / tessellation cell features with similar information about itself and its context.
 Moreover, to derive DHC, such clusters needs to be contiguous and internally homogenous.

 Contiguity is not easy to accomplish as spatially constrained clustering methods, which are designed to be contiguous and take into account spatial relationship of clustered elements, like Skater REF or Max-p Region Problem REF are computationally inefficient, which is multiplied by the size of the datasets used within this research.
 They essentially would not be able to crunch the amount of data.
 Second option how to include spatial dimension in clustering is actual inclusion of x and y coordinates of each object (in case of building likely x and y coordinates of building centroids).
 The geographical coordinates would then become another two dimensions in the dataset.
 This solution might work if the number of dimensions is low and two additional characters could make a significant effect.
 As the dataset of contextual characters is in composed of 296 dimensions, simple inclusion of two other might not make much of a difference and not ensure any spatial contiguity.

 The solution of the contiguity issue is, in fact, built in the design of contextual characters.
-As their measuring follows location-based manner, so called *cookie-cutter* method of spatial aggregation, all characters are actually significantly spatially autocorrelated by design\footnote{Median I is 0.77, St.Dev 0.12, with values ranging between 0.42 (Square Clustering of Street Network Theil Index) and 0.98 (Gross Density Interquartile Mean) all with *p < 0.001*.
+As their measuring follows location-based manner, so called *cookie-cutter* method of spatial aggregation, all characters are actually significantly spatially autocorrelated by design\footnote{Median of Moran's I is 0.77, St.Dev 0.12, with values ranging between 0.42 (Square Clustering of Street Network Theil Index) and 0.98 (Gross Density Interquartile Mean) all with *p < 0.001*.
 Complete Spatial Autocorrelation analysis is available as Appendix XX}.
-There is a significant overlap between areas used for computation of contextual characters of two neighbouring cells that indirectly ensured contiguity of clustering.
+There is a significant overlap between areas used for computation of contextual characters of two neighbouring cells that indirectly ensures contiguity of clustering.
 However, this solution may result in less defined boundaries between two clusters and every edge of the cluster needs to be interpreted as fuzzy rather than defined.
+Certain mitigation of over-smoothing of boundaries is embedded in the design of contextual characters as they are mostly based on truncated values, which not only eliminate outlier effect, but also result in more defined boundaries.

 The general principle of clustering, i.e. unsupervised machine learning is using the learning data (which in case of clustering is often the whole dataset, but can be sampled) to iteratively determine the optimal division of observed data into homogenous clusters and then applying learned model to the whole data to predict to which cluster each element belongs.
 In terms of probabilistic methods, this prediction can have associated probability that chosen cluster is the correct one and have the probability of belonging to every other cluster.

 Current progress in machine learning brings various methods to choose from.
 Every clustering method follows different principles and is able to identify different kinds of clusters.
 The most common is most likely *k*-means clustering REF and its derivatives (*k*-medoid, *k*-median or Gaussian mixture models).
-The algorithm divides observations into predefined *k* clusters based on the nearest mean value to minimise within-cluster variance based on squared Euclidean distances between observations.
+The algorithm divides observations into predefined *k* clusters based on the nearest mean value to minimise within-cluster variance based on squared Euclidean distances between observations REF.
 As a result, clusters tend to be of a similar size.
 In the case of urban form, it is unlikely that each urban typology is equally present, rendering the use of *k*-means as unfit for the purpose.
 It is expected that cluster will be on unequal size and also of unequal density - clusters capturing rigid patterns will be more densely packed than those capturing more diverse areas.
 The clustering algorithm needs to take into account all these requirements stemming from the specificity of urban morphometric data.
 Moreover, every building is by definition part of some urban tissue, which could be very heterogenous, meaning that algorithms expecting and identifying noise (in this case buildings which do not belong to any cluster) in the data  like DBSCAN REF, HDBSCAN REF or OPTICS REF are not ideal either.

 #### Gaussian Mixture Model clustering

-Clustering method which does reflect the nature of the problem is Gaussian Mixture Model (GMM), which is a probabilistic derivative of *k*-means, but unlike the *k*-means itself it does not rely on squared Euclidean distances only.
+Clustering method which does reflect the nature of the problem is Gaussian Mixture Model (GMM), a probabilistic derivative of *k*-means.
+Unlike the *k*-means itself it does not rely on squared Euclidean distances only.
 GMM is based on an assumption that each dimension of each cluster is represented by a Gaussian distribution, hence the cluster itself is defined by a mixture of Gaussians.

 To illustrate the behaviour in a visual way, take the following example (figure \ref{fig:artificial_data}) of a two dimensional dataset with 4 known clusters.
 The clusters are of unequal size, density and shape.
 Because we do not know what properties will have DHC in hyperspace, it is safe to assume that they could be similarly complicated.